smihica/arc-js/docs/source/tutorial.rst

    arc> (tbl 'notfound)
    nil

-If the key is not found then nil returns.
+If the key is not found nil is returned.

 Special syntax for table.
 ``{ key value }`` to be ``(table key value)``